nannau/Annau-2022/README.md

 ```

 ## Accessing Jupyter Lab
 Each option will run a Jupyter Lab server.
-The process to connect is the same for each:
+The process to connect may change for each:

-Copy the Jupyter Lab URL from the terminal output.
-Substitute `hostname` for `localhost`.

-Or go to `localhost:8888` and enter the token from the terminal output
+Using Docker, go to [localhost:8888](http://localhost:8888) and enter `annau2023` as the password.

+## A quick word on security
+Please do not use this repo and assume the Jupyter Lab instance running on Docker is secure.
+I am not a security expert!
+This repo is intended only to reproduce our results so use it responsibly and don't run it publicly without taking percautions.

 ## A note about GPUs
 I can't guarantee that this code will run on all hardware.